Maleny Makers seeks to establish a *sustainable* non-profit community group that :

 Our makerspace has resources for members to access modern prototyping hardware including 3D printers, a CNC machine and a laser cutter.
 We also have a good set of manual workshop hardware and machines such as drill presses, a scroll saw and many other tools.

-Access to the Makerspace is members-only (membership details coming soon) and access to certain equipment requires safe-use inductions, and in some cases, the supervision of a competent machine user.
+Access to the Makerspace is members-only (membership details) and access to certain equipment requires safe-use inductions, and in some cases, the supervision of a competent machine user.

 The training room is downstairs from the Makerspace, and is where we run our workshops and meetups.